Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Galactic phylogenetics

 To assess the robustness of the inferred phylogenetic signal, we constructed phylogenetic trees from mixed samples combining stellar populations from the inner and outer rings.
-The details can be found in Appendix \ref{app:C}.
+The details can be found in Appendix~\ref{app:C}.
 We find that the resulting tree structure differs significantly from those obtained for the individual regions, reflecting the intrinsic chemical contrasts between the two parent populations.
 In particular, clades identified in the individual trees are not always preserved in the mixed case, as chemically similar populations from different regions can redistribute along the tree, leading to the emergence of new dominant clades and the partial dissolution of pre-existing ones.
-Statistical analysis based on the Colless imbalance index shows that the mixed trees exhibit an intermediate degree of imbalance between the inner- and outer-ring cases, while remaining statistically distinct from both.
+Statistical analysis based on the Colless imbalance index (see Sect.~\ref{subsec:comparison}) shows that the mixed trees exhibit an intermediate degree of imbalance between the inner- and outer-ring cases, while remaining statistically distinct from both.
 These results highlight the sensitivity of phylogenetic reconstructions to sample composition.
 However, the phylogenetic signal remains consistent with the evolutionary history of the selected populations; the main challenge lies in disentangling this signal adequately.
 We will further explore this aspect in a forthcoming paper.
+In Appendix~\ref{app:C}, we also highlight an important limitation of the NJ method: proximity in the tree can also reflect chemical similarity and shared enrichment pathways, rather than exclusively direct ancestor--descendant sequences.

+The analogy with biological phylogenies must therefore be treated with caution.
+In biology, the relationship between tips and internal nodes can often be interpreted genealogically; however, it is not always true (see Appendix~\ref{app:C} for more details).
+In galactic applications based on chemical distances, the tree is better understood as a structured representation of chemical enrichment histories shaped by star formation, delayed feedback, mixing, and migration.
+Accordingly, branches and clade-like groups are especially informative about chemically distinct enrichment pathways, but they should not always be read as strictly time-ordered evolutionary endpoints.